The embarrassing thing is that the salad dressing is outgrossing my films.

 Xanthan gum is a food additive used to thicken or stabilize products.
 This makes it useful in salad dressings, especially creamy dressings.
 It’s name comes from the bacteria Xanthomonas campestris.
 Xanthan gum is produced as the bacteria causes sugars to ferment.

 Polysorbates are food additives used mainly as emulsifiers.
 Polysorbate 60 is used to prevent the oil from separating out.

 Calcium disodium EDTA is a commonly used a preservative and sequestrant.
 It binds to metals.
 When the metals are bound (or sequestered), they are prevented from taking part in chemical reactions that would lead to colour or flavour deterioration.

 How Do You Make Your Own Salad Dressing?

 Easy?
 Yes.
 A basic vinaigrette salad dressing can be made using the simple ratio of 3 parts oil to 1 part acid.
 In actual fact, I don’t even measure.
 I just adjust the quantities until I like the taste.

-1.)
-Start with the oil.
+- Start with the oil.
 You can use pretty much any oil with a mild or neutral flavour.
-I generally like olive oil, but canola oil can also be used.
+I generally like olive oil, but any oil will do.
+Canola oil can be used.

 Finally, if vinaigrettes are not your favourite salad dressings, creamy dressings can be made in much the same way using mayonnaise, sour cream, or yogurt as a base.